GoPGC: Routes

-PGC Link
+GoPGC Link

 In addition to fixed-route buses, TheBus system also includes microtransit service.
 Rides cost $2 and must be booked and paid with the TransLoc app.

-Fares
+Fare

-The use of the buses has been free since June 30th 2025.
+The use of the buses has been free since June 30, 2025.
 The fare was $1.25, but seniors, the disabled, and students (between 2:00PM and 7:00PM) riding free.
 On October 13, 2008, TheBus began accepting payment using SmarTrip regional farecards.

+Fleet

+Vehicles used in the fleet are manufactured by Proterra (now Phoenix Motorcars), Gillig Corporation, Eldorado National (now ENC), Ford and New Flyer.